kurtturner21/StarterCode/Cal01/README.md

 ### The Objective
-The objective of this to expose the student to debugging code, feature requests, markdown documents and pull requests.
+The objective of this project is to expose the student aspects of code review such as debugging code, feature requests, markdown documents and pull requests.

-Complete the tasks below to get full credit for this project
+Complete the tasks below to earn full credit for this project

 For a guide on markdown use this [resource](http://commonmark.org/help/).